C20 Society SW Region

 She has recently achieved distinction in her MSc in Sustainable Heritage at UCL.
 Her area of research is sustaining the heritage of the C20th.

 Following a BA degree in Art History and reading for an MA in Art Gallery Studies in Manchester, Sam undertook a work placement in Manchester, compiling a Conservation Management Plan for the Town Hall Complex – and hasn’t looked back.
 Through contacts made during an opportunity to research Board Schools in Manchester for the Victorian Society, resulting in a publication in 2008, provided an insight into the decades following the 19th century.
 Sam worked for the Architectural History Practice for almost four years, with a two year Traineeship with English Heritage and a MSc in HIstoric Building Conservation reinforcing her passion for the historic environment, particularly of the 19th and 20th centuries.
 A Cornish maid by birth, Sam returned to the South West in 2012 and worked as a Project Officer for the Tamar Valley Area of Outstanding Natural Beauty until August 2016.
-She is currently replenishing her architectural passion through her independent heritage consultancy which works throughout the south west of England.
+She currently works as an adviser for Historic England in the West region.

 Geoff Stow Treasurer